 Paul R. Hanson, historian

 How did the Committee of Public Safety come to wield so much power?
 Several clues can be found in the proceedings of September 1793, when the National Convention gave the CPS several new powers and responsibilities.
 On September 14th the CPS was given sole power to appoint deputies to other committees.
 Three days later the Convention passed the Law of Suspects and, later that month, the General Maximum.
 These powers encouraged the CPS to take a more active, interventionist role in government, war policy and national security.
 The expanded powers also allowed the members of the CPS to dispatch their enemies.
 Among those who went to the guillotine in the last three months of 1793 were Marie Antoinette, Jacques Brissot and several of his fellow Girondins, Pierre Vergniaud, Olympe de Gouges, the former Duke of Orleans, the Rolands, Jean-Sylvain Bailly and Antoine Barnave.
 By December 1793 the CPS was not only politically powerful, it could swiftly silence its opposition.
 On December 4th the Convention formalised the power of the CPS by passing the Law of 14 Frimaire, later dubbed the ‘Constitution of the Terror’.
-This law handed the Committee de facto executive power, while declaring the National Convention to be the “sole centre of government initiative”.
+This law handed the Committee de facto executive power while declaring the National Convention the “sole centre of government initiative”.

 1. The Committee of Public Safety (CPS) was a powerful committee of the National Convention, formed in April 1793 following the defection of General Dumouriez to the Austrians.

 2. The CPS began as a nine-man committee with few intrinsic powers.
 Its mission was to oversee the war effort and national security, reporting weekly to the Convention.
 Its members were elected each month.